aelb66/Domestic-Violence-Explanatory-Model/index.md

-# How I created an explanatory model of domestic violence in NSW LGAs using R.
+# How I created an explanatory model of domestic violence in NSW LGAs using R

 ### :question: What is explanatory analysis?
 We are trying to explain why and how a phenomenon is the way it is.
 The key output for this type of analysis are insights.
 For differences between explanatory, exploratory and descriptive research click [here](https://www.theanalysisfactor.com/differences-in-model-building-explanatory-and-predictive-models/).
 To view differences between explanatory modelling vs predictive modelling click [here](https://www.theanalysisfactor.com/differences-in-model-building-explanatory-and-predictive-models/).